AngelFreak/tsrv.pw/src/index.md

 I work in IT, primarily as some kind of operations engineer.
 At the momment i'm a system administrator at [Jobindex](https://jobindex.dk).

-In my free time im a private in the Danish Home Guard.
+In my free time im a sergeant in the Danish Home Guard.

 ## Contact
 Catch me on <a href="https://twitter.com/Teis_Angel">twitter</a>, or send me an electronic mail at <a href="mailto:teisangel@tsrv.pw" target="_blank">teisangel@tsrv.pw</a>